ntaraujo/ntaraujo/README.md

 <!-- see https://ashutosh00710.github.io/github-readme-activity-graph/ -->
 <img width="843em" src="https://activity-graph.herokuapp.com/graph?username=ntaraujo&point=1877f2&line=58a6ff&hide_title=true&bg_color=ffffff&color=24292e">

-### 🔨 What I'm doing
+### 🔨 What I'm doing and will do

-By now, I'm starting a Computer Engineering course and also working in São Paulo.
-There, I'm creating automation projects, altogether with its user interfaces.
-Other projects keep in wait, but I'm returning to them soon
+By now, I'm studying Computer Engineering and working as apprentice.
+I haven't the intention to evolve old projects (disclaimer), but create new ones with more impact/scalabillity (soon, I hope)

 ### 📚 What I'm studying about